 - The Office of eHealth Innovation can offer venues for investing in innovative solutions that hold promise and promote policy solutions at the state level.
 With strategic support from the eHealth Commission, it can advise state agencies on their implementation efforts.
-It may also embed staff within departments as needed to provide additional capacity and support. - The eHealth Commission, through its monthly meetings and cross-sector work groups, can define new strategies fo advancing these activities using a tool and decision-making process that upholds core values (see Core Values and Objectives for the Work on page 23).
+It may also embed staff within departments as needed to provide additional capacity and support. - The eHealth Commission, through its monthly meetings and cross-sector work groups, can define new strategies for advancing these activities using a tool and decision-making process that upholds core values (see Core Values and Objectives for the Work on page 23).
 Work groups will also use a similar process for refining existing Roadmap initiatives that are already being implemented to ensure close alignment with 2021 Roadmap goals and priorities. - State agencies are responsible for implementing efforts on behalf of their agency and in the service of meeting Colorado's shared goals of affordability, access, and equity.
-Agencies can advance processes, policies, and regulations, as holders or collectors of these data, community partners' needs and concerns must inform and be addressed through governance.
-Policies and procedures must accommodate varying levels of technical expertise as well, which community partners can inform.
+Agencies can advance processes, policies, and regulations, as well as direct funding to solutions and paying for outcomes that support state priorities.
+For example, the Department of Health Care Policy & Financing is uniquely positioned to leverage federal funding to develop reusable technical solutions that can meet multiple state agency needs.